-Stakeholder information and consultation events take place from April 10 - 24, 2018 as outlined below.
-There will be opportunities for questions and your contributions.
+Stakeholder information and consultation events take place in April as outlined below.

-Public Board Meeting - Presentation of 2018-2019 Preliminary Budget Tuesday, April 10, 2018, 7:00 pm Winslow Centre Gymnasium, 1100 Winslow Avenue, Coquitlam, BC The Preliminary Budget will be presented at this Regular Public Board Meeting

-• Special Public Board Meeting - Stakeholder Feedback
+- Public Board Meeting Presentation of 2019-2020 Preliminary Budget Tuesday, April 9, 2019, 7:00 pm Winslow Centre Gymnasium, 1100 Winslow Avenue, Coquitlam, BC The Preliminary Budget will be presented at this Regular Public Board Meeting - Special Public Board Meeting Stakeholder Feedback

-Tuesday, April 17, 2018, 6:30 pm Winslow Centre Gymnasium, 1100 Winslow Avenue, Coquitlam, BC This will be an opportunity for stakeholders to present feedback to the Board on specific aspects of the budget.
-If you or your group would like to present feedback, please review the Guidelines for Stakeholder Feedback and submit the required information by 9:00 am on Thursday, April 12, 2018 at the link provided on the Budget Process website (under "Contribute").
+Tuesday, April 16, 2019, 6:30 pm Winslow Centre Gymnasium, 1100 Winslow Avenue, Coquitlam, BC This will be an opportunity for stakeholders to present feedback to the Board on specific aspects of the budget.
+If you or your group would like to present feedback, please review the Guidelines for Stakeholder Feedback and submit the required information by 9:00 am on Thursday, April 11, 2019 at the link provided on the Budget Process website (under "Contribute").

-Public Board Meeting - Final Budget Presentation and Board Approval Tuesday, April 24, 2018, 7:00 pm Winslow Centre Gymnasium, 1100 Winslow Avenue, Coquitlam, BC The annual budget will be presented to the Board for approval at this Regular Public Board Meeting.
+Public Board Meeting - Final Budget Presentation and Board Approval Tuesday, April 23, 2019, 7:00 pm Winslow Centre Gymnasium, 1100 Winslow Avenue, Coquitlam, BC The annual budget will be presented to the Board for approval at this Regular Public Board Meeting.
 This final budget would incorporate changes requested by the Board based on stakeholder feedback.